🇨🇦

 Translation Coordination

-After authentication, documents require certified Spanish translation in Paraguay.
+After apostille, documents require certified Spanish translation in Paraguay.
 This adds another layer of coordination and potential delay if not managed proactively[1].

 4